 Visiting the Lego House Billund, Denmark

-The main entrance leads to a cloakroom, toilets, eateries the Lego shop and also roof terraces that are all free to explore and use.
+The main entrance leads to a cloakroom, toilets, eateries the Lego store and also roof terraces that are all free to explore and use.
 But, to really delve into the Lego House you buy tickets and are given a wristband – a wristband that turned out to be nothing short of magical.

 Lego House Wristbands